appsecnz/appsecnz.github.io/conference/index.md

 Early registration (on or before 31 January):
 * $30, standard registration
 * **FREE**, for students and unwaged attendees
-* From 1 February, a late registration fee applies to all registrations ($20 Regular, $15 Student/Unwaged)
+* From 21 June, a late registration fee applies to all registrations ($20 Regular, $15 Student/Unwaged)

 ## Training